Women in Business Conference

 - Barbara Jagušák, moderator

-Deadline for submitting all materials for "Regional Development" issue of Connection magazine.
+Deadline for submitting all materials for "Pillars of Good Society" issue of Connection magazine.